Nonlinear Scattering of a Bose-Einstein Condensate on a Rectangular Barrier

-In the regime $\mu > \text{max}(V_{\rm eff})$, transmission over the barrier is classically allowed.
+The effective potential experienced by the BEC in the region over the barrier is In the regime $\mu > \text{max}(V_{\rm eff})$, transmission over the barrier is classically allowed.
 For $\mu < \text{max}(V_{\rm eff})$, transmission is classically forbidden.
 In both regimes, our scattering displays quantum or wave-like effects, modified by the nonlinearity.
 The effective potential is why the linear and nonlinear problems are so different, in addition to the lack of a superposition principle.

 We briefly remind the reader of the linear case.
 For $g=0$ only in Eq.~\eqref{eq:NLS}, the wave function in each region can be split into a sum of two terms representing left- and right-traveling waves, using the principle of superposition.
 We can take the left-hand side as the incident one.
 On this side, the solution contains both right- and left-traveling waves, i.e., incident and reflected waves, with only right-traveling waves on the transmission side of the barrier.
 In this case, we may define the transmission coefficient as